toolsforexperiments/labcore/docs/instruments/fridgedashboard.md

 `temp_channel_mapping`: Create a dictionary containing the mapping between name and temperature channel for each channel you would like a named parameter for.
 In the provided config, 7 Temperature Channels are used to create named parameters.
 Channels can be found on the Lakeshore thermometry dialog on the fridge computer.

 `pollingRate`: provide a dictionary for how often to poll each parameter given.
-The dictionary is constructed with the name of the parameter, and the interval to poll (in seconds)
+For each parameter that you wish to fetch data for, add it as a new line in the dictionary, followed by the interval (in seconds) to fetch it.

 `networking`: For the dashboard, only one field is required, `externalBroadcast`.
 Locate the IPv4 address of the computer you are running the instrumentserver on for the internet network you wish to broadcast the data to.
 Include the port to broadcast to as well.